broadwayinc/skapi-documentation/database/subscription.md

 You can let users upload records with the subscription access by setting the `table.subscription` to `true`:

+Subscription can be useful when owner of the record wants to block certain users from accessing their subscription group records.

 Lets assume **user 'A'** uploads a record in table 'Posts' with subscription access level.

 ```js